SunilKumar-K/DSA-with-HumbleFoos/README.md

-## Requirements to take part in this course is
+## Requirements to learn these concepts is understanding of basic programming.

 - you want to know about basic programming language and also you wanna have a some patience to learn **DSA** concepts.